MooersLab/pymolsnips/README.md

 ```bash
 $ cp -a ~/pymolsnips/komodoeditpymolsnips ~/Library/Application\ Support/KomodoEdit/11.1/tools/Abbreviations/PML
 ```

 For Windows users, select where you want *Komodo Edit* to be installed.
-I chose `C:\Users\MYUSERNAME\AppData\KomodoEdit` From there, you'll need to create the `PML` directory in `...\KomodoEdit\lib\support\samples\tools\Abbreviations`.
+I chose `C:\Users\MYUSERNAME\AppData\KomodoEdit`
+From there, you'll need to create the `PML` directory in `...\KomodoEdit\lib\support\samples\tools\Abbreviations`.
 Then copy and paste the `komodeditpymolsnips` files into the newly created `PML` directory.

-Here you can see snippet use in action:
+Here, you can see snippet use in action:
 <p align="center">
 	<img src="https://github.com/MooersLab/pymolsnips/blob/master/gifs/KomodoEditsnipuse.gif">
 </p>

 The snippet name works as a tab trigger.
 Unfortunately, snippets must be executed by memory as *Komodo Edit* does not have a suggestion window for snippets.
 <!-- The snippet file can also be selected through the GUI.
 A pop-up menu displays the option to insert a snippet. --> There are tab stops and highlighted default parameter values.